 The previous rule also applies to chattel services to non-entrepreneurs.
-The country where those services are delivered will levy VAT.
+You should file VAT in the country where you delivered those services.

-VAT on all event services, including the organization of the event, applies to the country where the event is located.
-The rule holds for a variety of event themes, such as arts, culture, sports, science, pleasure and education.
+VAT on all event services, including the organization of an event, applies to the country where the event is located.
+The rule holds for a variety of event themes.

 Furthermore, the country of the non-entrepreneur’s residence will issue VAT on telecommunication, television and broadcasting services.
 The IP-address and IBAN number reflect the customer’s country.
 In case it is an EU member, the VAT rate of the country in question applies.